ehoversten/Teaching_Review/javascript/datatypes.md

 #### -  String
 #### -  Symbol

+## and Object
+&nbsp;
 #
-# and Object

 ## Boolean
-#### - A boolean represents only one of two values: true, or false.
+### - A boolean represents only one of two values: true, or false.
 Think of a boolean as an on/off or a yes/no switch.
 ```javascript
 var boo1 = true;
 var boo2 = false;